Creativity through technology.

 We are a team of scientists and innovators that question the status quo.
 We are committed to making a difference in the health and well being of people across the lifespan.
 We solve problems others ignore.
 The results are products that people love to use.

 Regina Firpo-Triplett, MPH, MCHES is an experienced health educator and behavioral scientist, specializing in youth, sexual and reproductive health, and evidence-based programming.
+She was the primary founder of dfusion.
 She has developed, trained to and evaluated science-based programs for youth and providers from a variety of settings including school, juvenile justice, community-based organizations, clinics, and homeless shelters throughout the United States.
 Regina has served as the Principal Investigator for six NIH funded studies focused on providing effective skills-based online/mobile training to prepare educators to lead evidence-based interventions – four of which were randomized controlled trials.
 She was instrumental in developing the Resource Center for Adolescent Pregnancy Prevention (ReCAPP) and an online BDI Logic Model course, which have been used by hundreds of thousands of educators and program planners in the U.S. and abroad.
 Regina directed Adaptation Guidance Projects for CDC and the Office of Adolescent Health and has shared her expertise in dozens of presentations and trainings/TA sessions.
 She earned her Masters of Public Health in School and Community Health Education at California State University, Northridge and her Bachelors of Science in Biology from Loyola Marymount University.

 Tamara Kuhn, MA is an experienced social scientist, programmer, and web developer who specializes in the design and programming of health and behavioral science-related technology.
 She has spent more than 15 years conceptualizing health related product development, and has been responsible fore directing or programming technology-related projects for small businesses focused on delivering technological innovation in health and prevention.
 She has been instrumental in developing mobile apps (mhealth), responsive web sites, online education and training, clinical databases, large scale datasets, and data management systems.
 Tamara has served as the Principal Investigator or Co-Principal Investigator for more than 15 NIH funded studies focused on using technology to improve health outcomes through translational research.
 Additionally she has directed the technology development for more than 35 federally funded projects.
 She earned her Masters degree from Stanford University in Sociology.